Who needs a website?

-9. WordPress is a fully customizable platform where you can customize almost anything from colors, fonts, logos, menus and themes to even widgets and codes.
+You can customize almost anything from colors, fonts, logos, menus and themes to even widgets and codes on WordPress.
 The Appearance tab on your admin dashboard is the control panel where you will be able to do all the customization that you want.

 WordPress has an extensive list of plugins for all your customization purposes, such as SiteOrigin CSS, Theme My Login, Custom Product Tabs for WooCommerce, Login Logo, Absolutely Glamorous Custom Admin, Customizer Reset, Custom Login and Styles.
 These plugins are powerful tools that will be your Man Friday to constantly strive towards optimizing your website and offering an effective user experience.

 Making the task of building and managing a WordPress site easier is a burgeoning community of users and contributors that support this mission wholeheartedly.
-As a CMS, WordPress is quite easy to learn, even as you make your way around to get the hang of its point-and-click interface in more of like a DIY technique.
+As a CMS, WordPress is quite easy to learn, even as you make your way around to get the hang of its point-and-click interface in more of a DIY technique.

 And the best way to nail it is to understand its fundamentals at the onset, its purpose and then move on to the features on offer.